 Meet Our Spiritual Health Team

-Allen Jones was raised in a small rural, three-window Wesleyan Methodist church in a dairy farming community in Steuben County, Western New York.
+Allen Jones was raised in a small rural, 3 window Wesleyan Methodist church in a dairy farming community in Steuben County, Western New York..
 He discerned a calling to ministry in 1973 after service in the Army.
 He completed a degree in Psychology at Southern Wesleyan University and graduated in 1976, followed by a M.Div at Asbury Theological Seminary.
 Allen served as a United Methodist pastor for 23 years.
 During that time he received extended training in CPE and continues to read and study in the areas of Conscious Spirituality and the mystical side of humanity.
-Allen joined Bozeman Health in 2019 and works as the Chaplain at Hillcrest Senior Living.
+Allen joined Bozeman Health 2019 and works as the Chaplain at Hillcrest Senior Services.
 He finds anything outside a joy, hiking, kayaking, taking pictures, watching birds, and the rest of God’s self-expression.

 Katie Michael is an interfaith chaplain.
 She received her M. Div from the Starr King School for the Ministry in 2008.
 Her training also included a yearlong chaplaincy residency at Presbyterian Hospital in Albuquerque, NM, and a certificate in Interfaith Spiritual Direction from The Chaplaincy Institute.
 She has been working at Bozeman Health since 2018.
 Katie has a background in working with marginalized communities and in comprehensive sexuality education.
 When not providing care to our patients, family, and staff, Katie enjoys reading cozy mysteries, sitting in natural bodies of water, and crocheting.